Free Flying Soul: Critical reception

 Critical reaction at the time was positive.
-Mark Sherwood, writing for Cross Rhythms, said the "lyrics are as always, deep," and added that, "musically, they are not afraid to experiment and try things out of the ordinary."
+Bruce A. Brown, writing for CCM Magazine, commended the Choir's "rapid musical growth" over the prior 10 years, and said that "Free Flying Soul needs to be studied and savored; its intricacies offer greater understanding through repeated listening."
+He praised the band for "simply being what it has grown up to be—four guys in their 30s, making music that's relevant to that age group without copping an exclusionary attitude."
+Mark Sherwood, writing for Cross Rhythms, agreed and said the "lyrics are as always, deep," adding that, "musically, they are not afraid to experiment and try things out of the ordinary."
 He called "If You're Listening," a "standout track […] with lyrics that soothe the soul."
 The News & Observer said the "dreamy guitar-pop tack" of the songs on Free Flying Soul "recall the 'progressive' rock of groups such as Genesis, only much more subtle and free of bombast."
 Brent Castillo, writing for Knight Ridder in the Daily Press, was in agreement, saying that the music was "atmospheric, murky and psychedelic.
 The affected electric guitars are heavy, but subdued.
 The rhythm of the percussion is often unusual with unexpected textures."
 He pointed out that the lyrics "often seem just out of reach.
 To understand them, you have to go out and grab them; they won't just fall into your lap."
 James Lloyd, in the Dayton Daily News, concurred, saying that "the lyrics and music are more likely to tease and tantalize than browbeat.
 But they are more subtle than simple."
 He added that "'Salamander,' 'Sled Dog,' 'The Warbler' and all manner of fauna are reflected in the titles, but beneath the surface, you'll find the human animal being examined."
+This subtle nature of the album had writer Terry Hughes of SEE Magazine "scratching the dome" over the Choir's "lack of success," stating that "thinking man’s alternarock is no stranger to the charts and Free Flying Soul shouldn't be an exception."
 In the lead review for 7ball, reviewer Chris Well called the album "a welcome letter from an old friend," saying that the band "is no longer trying to find themselves; they seem content with who they are and where they are going."
 He added that "Free Flying Soul [is] exactly the sort of record that lasts—we will be listening to this for decades."